What is hyperlipidemia?

 "In most cases, hyperlipidemia has no clinical signs."

 If clinical signs do occur, they are often gastrointestinal signs.
 Affected pets may develop vomiting, diarrhea, decreased appetite, and potentially pancreatitis.
 Additionally, excess lipids may deposit on the cornea (leading to white patches on the surface of the eye) or within the eye (leading to inflammation of the eye and/or blindness).
 Some pets develop skin abnormalities, such as itching and hair loss.
 Extremely high triglyceride levels can lead to seizures and behavioral changes, although these effects are uncommon.

 My pet’s bloodwork shows hyperlipidemia.
 What will my veterinarian do next?

 First, your veterinarian will confirm that the abnormal results came from a fasting sample.
 If your pet ate in the 12 hours prior to the blood draw, your veterinarian will likely recommend repeating the test on a blood sample collected after a 12-hour or 18-hour fast.
 If hyperlipidemia persists even on a fasted sample, further testing is required.

 Your pet’s medical history will be reviewed thoroughly.
-Some medications (especially corticosteroids, such as prednisone) can cause elevated lipid levels.
+Some medications (especially corticosteroids, such as prednisone) and progestogens can cause elevated lipid levels.
 If your pet is on any of these medications, your veterinarian may choose to discontinue to the medication or may continue the medication while monitoring your pet’s bloodwork.